tom-metherell/Mice.jl/docs/src/imputation.md

 # Imputation (`mice`)
-The main function of the package is `mice`, which takes a `DataFrame` as its input.
+The main function of the package is `mice`, which takes a `Tables.jl`-compatible table as its input.
 It returns a multiply imputed dataset (`Mids`) object with the imputed values.

 ```@docs
 Mids